CADDAC 2017 Accomplishments

 TDSB Parents for Parents Conference

-On October the 16th Heidi Bernhardt presented on “What Medical Professional Need to Know about ADHD and Education Systems” and also took part on a panel presenting on advocacy for ADHD.
+On October the 18th Heidi Bernhardt presented on “What Medical Professional Need to Know about ADHD and Education Systems” in Quebec City at the CADDRA Conference

 ADHD Awareness Month

 This year’s Awareness Month began with a launch of our newest policy paper, “Inequitable Access to Education for Canadian Students with ADHD”.
 This paper covered issues in education for students with ADHD nationally as well as provincially.
 The summary of issues and asks of government can also be viewed on our web site.

 The paper was sent to all Ministries of Education across Canada and resulted in numerous follow-up meetings with many of these ministries.
 Please access the section on “Advocacy” for further details.
 A media release and media outreach resulted in interviews with Global News in Winnipeg, CHEX TV, CBC Island Morning, Radio Canada, Cobourg Radio Station, and Accessibility Radio.